-When it comes to back and neck pain, there are few, if any, definitive tests that can accurately measure and diagnose the experience.
-Using an objective testing method such as an MRI or CT scan is nearly impossible when it comes to back and neck pain.
-Pain levels fluctuate, in terms of timing, intensity, and quality, which makes an MRI or CT scan pretty useless to get a true picture of what someone experiences on a day to day basis.
+When it comes to back and neck pain, there are few definitive tests that can accurately measure and diagnose it.
+Using an objective testing method such as an MRI or CT scan is not very helpful.
+Pain levels fluctuate, in terms of timing, intensity, and quality.
+Objective methods make it difficult to get a true picture of what someone experiences on a day to day basis.

 Preparing for the important conversation with your doctor comes as a big responsibility for you then.
 You have to let your doctor know all about the pain you are experiencing.
 One thing that can help is keeping a pain journal for about a week or weeks leading up to the appointment.
 Below are some important bits of information your doctor is going to want to understand during the diagnostic process.